percona/pxb-docs/docs/installation.md

 # Install overview

-We recommend that you install Percona XtraBackup 8.1 from the official Percona software repositories using the appropriate package manager for your system:
+We recommend that you install Percona XtraBackup {{release}} from the official Percona software repositories using the appropriate package manager for your system:

 * [Use an APT repo to install Percona XtraBackup](apt-repo.md)